 An information science research group developing software and methods to exploit Web-based sources for social sciences research.
 We research alternative metrics, scientometrics, link analysis, cybermetrics, webometrics, social media images, and sentiment analysis.

-Although all ranking schemes are flawed, we are ranked #1 in the world for the scientific impact of our research in the Shanghai Global Ranking of Academic Subjects for Library & Information Science 2017.
+Although all ranking schemes are flawed, we are ranked #1 in the world for the average scientific impact (CNCI) of our research in the Shanghai Global Ranking of Academic Subjects for Library & Information Science 2017 and again in 2018.

 Contact Mike Thelwall m.thelwall @ wlv.ac.uk for more information about (self-funded) Ph.D. places, collaboration or research project proposals.

 See a web environment network of this web site.